DavitEgoian/DavitEgoian/README.md

-### 👋 Hi, my name is David!
+### 👋 Hi, my name is Davit!
-I'm full-stack developer and student.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm full-stack developer and a student.
+All of the coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 <div align="center">
   <a href="https://github.com/DavidEgoyan">